vikashoo7/DOC/Docker/Docker.md

 # Docker file
-copy-can only work from  the base machine but Add-content of the dirctory.
+	* py-can only work from  the base machine but Add-content of the dirctory.
 Also in using add we can use URL Sample file
 	    FROM centos:latest
 	    MAINTAINER vikash@gmail.com
 	    RUN yum -y upade
 	    ENV DB_NAME=test DB_PASSWORD=test DB_USER=admin DB_HOST=appdb.cand1.com
 	    ADD index.html /var/www/html/index.html
 	    RUN yum -y install httpd
 	    EXPOSE 80
 	    CMD ["httpd", "-D", "FOREGRPUND"]

 	#docker build -t myapache:1.0 .
 	#docker history myapache:1.0

 ======================================================================================

 	"docker build" command is another way to build the dockre images. it rely on a file called "Dockerfile", which spacify the list of istruction used to bild the docker images.
 The command that we manully run inside a cointainer to produce an image, can be specified in the "Dockerfile".
 This gives us sharable, reproducable, and automatable recepic for the building a docker images.

 carating a file using "Dockerfile"